 In a few people, the anatomy (number of blood vessels or an unusual path of the blood vessels) may make donation more difficult than usual, and in rare cases, donation may not be considered safe.
 The goal is to confirm that transplantation surgery will be safe for the donor and recipient.

-During the psychosocial interview, the donor speaks with our clinical social worker, who also serves as the independent donor advocate.
+During the psychosocial interview, the donor speaks with our clinical social worker.
 This visit is a very important part of the living donor evaluation.
 The goals of the psychosocial interview are:

 - To evaluate the relationship between donor and recipient.

 - To assess the reason for donation and make sure the donor has not been pressured to donate.

 - To confirm there are no social or mental health issues that will affect recovery.

 - To decide if the donor needs additional education or other treatment before making the final decision.